1toop/ToopSternal/README.md

 # ToopSternal
 A small external tool for Roblox with a clean UI and stable work.
-Join my discord server! https://discord.gg/BcnxDQa32N
+Join my discord server! discord.gg/BcnxDQa32N

 What it is
-Lightweight external with ESP, aimbot, movement things, and other stuff.
+External for roblox.
 Simple and fast.

 Features
 ESP: boxes, names, health, snaplines, skeleton